UPS Worker In San Francisco Fatally Shoots Three Coworkers Before Killing Himself

-A uniformed UPS worker fatally shot three coworkers at a San Francisco shipping warehouse Wednesday before using the gun to kill himself.
+A uniformed UPS worker fatally shot three coworkers at a San Francisco shipping warehouse on Wednesday, before using the gun to kill himself.

 Another two were wounded by gunfire, police said.